My goal is to make my last meal of the day at 7:00 pm with my evening snack.

 Reflecting on Him gave me a reality check about what it really means to suffer.

-It amazes me how our flesh complains about suffering the temporary pang of saying ‘no’ to certain foods!
+It amazes me how our flesh complains about suffering the temporary pang of just saying ‘no’ to certain foods that we know are not good for us!

 Yet our Savior endured so much more for us.